ONSvisual/accessibility/audit.md

 Difficulty 2/5

-Buttons are not announced by screenreader
+Search buttons are not announced by screenreader

 ### Templates affected